iimyzf/Inception/README.md

 ## What is Redis Cache?
 And Why Do You Need it in WordPress?

-  Redis Cache, or Redis Object Cache, is an open-source, in-memory data structure store that can be used as database, cache, or message brocker.
+  Redis Cache, or Redis Object Cache, is an open-source, in-memory data structure store that can be used as a database, cache, or message broker.
 It's a plugin for WordPress that improves the performance of your website by storing accessed data in memory, rather than querying the database each and every time that data is needed.

-  You need Redis Cache plugin in your WordPress website because it can improve the performance of the website and reduce the time that it takes to load all the data from your databases, which will cause in a better user experience, plus it will help your website rank higher in search engines, etc...
+  You need Redis Cache plugin for your WordPress website because it can improve the performance of the website and reduce the time that it takes to load all the data from your databases, which will cause in a better user experience, plus it will help your website rank higher in search engines, etc...

-  In this project of Inception, in order to Redis Cache to work perfectly, you need to add this line in your WordPress script:
+  In this project of Inception, in order for Redis Cache to work perfectly, you need to add this line in your WordPress script:

   * If you're using Alpine: ` chown -R nobody:nobody * `
   * If you're using Debian: ` chown -R www-data:www-data * `

-What does this basically do is that it changes the ownership of all files and directories recursively `(-R)` to the user and group `nobody:nobody` or `www-data:www-data`
+What this basically does is that it changes the ownership of all files and directories recursively `(-R)` to the user and group `nobody:nobody` or `www-data:www-data`

 Plus, you also will need to add the `REDIS_HOST` as long as the `REDIS_PORT` to your WordPress `wp-config.php`

-Here's and example:
+Here's an example:
 ```bash
 sed -i "41 i define( 'WP_REDIS_HOST', 'redis' );\ndefine( 'WP_REDIS_PORT', '6379' );\n" wp-config.php
 ```